Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 What are the differences between JSON and JavaScript Objects?

-- functions - JavaScript objects can have functions as properties not so with JSON
+- **functions** - JavaScript objects can have functions as properties not so with JSON
-- comments - JSON text does not allow comments
+- **comments** - JSON text does not allow comments
-- All properties must be quoted with double quotes - JavaScript object properties as strings or as unquoted identifiers/symbols
+- **All property names must be quoted with double quotes** - JavaScript object properties as strings or as unquoted identifiers/symbols
-- Strings must quoted with double quotes - JavaScript allows either single or double quote
+- **Strings must quoted with double quotes** - JavaScript allows either single or double quote

 JSON files should always have the .json file extension.